skeema/skeema/doc/options.md

 For simple sharded environments with a small number of shards, you may optionally specify multiple addresses in a single [host](#host) value by using a comma-separated list.
 In this situation, `skeema diff` and `skeema push` operate on all listed hosts, unless their [first-only option](#first-only) is used. `skeema pull` always just operates on the first host as its source of truth.

 Skeema can optionally integrate with service discovery systems via the [host-wrapper option](#host-wrapper).
 In this situation, the purpose of [host](#host) changes: instead of specifying a hostname or address, [host](#host) is used for specifying a lookup key, which the service discovery system maps to one or more addresses.
 The lookup key may be inserted in the external command-line via the `{HOST}` placeholder variable.
 See the documentation for [host-wrapper](#host-wrapper) for more information.
 In this configuration [host](#host) should be just a single value, never a comma-separated list; in a sharded environment it is the service discovery system's responsibility to map a single lookup key to multiple addresses when appropriate.
+If all of your hosts are in the same group of shards and you have no need for a lookup key, you should still set [host](#host) to a placeholder/dummy value in order to indicate that [host-wrapper](#host-wrapper) should be applied to a given directory.

 In all cases, the specified host(s) should always be master instances, not replicas.